thibault/django-zipview/README.md

 Compatibility
 -------------

-Current supported django versions are 1.8 & 1.9.
+Current supported django versions are 2.2, 3.1 and 3.2.

 Testing
 -------